Unraveling the collision scenario of the dissociative galaxy cluster Abell 56 through hydrodynamic simulations: Results

 \subsection{WL mass bias}

-The mass of the A$56$ cluster was estimated through weak lensing analysis by \cite{Wittman23}.
-In Section~\ref{sec:Evolution_of_the_concentration}, we measured the time evolution of the concentration parameter $c$.
-In Section~\ref{sec:Collision_scenarios}, we found that the best simulated model is after the first pericentric passage.
-A$56$ is a dissociative and therefore unrelaxed cluster, and its NFW profile may not be well-fitted.
+The mass of the A56 cluster was estimated through weak lensing analysis by \cite{Wittman23}.
+Having undergone a recent collision, A56 is an unrelaxed cluster, and thus its NFW profile may not be well-fitted.
 The weak lensing analysis of \cite{Wittman23} was based on the mass-concentration relation from \cite{Diemer19}.
 This model does not consider the previous evolutionary history of the cluster.
 The NFW profile and the mass-concentration relation are valid only for describing the average properties of halos \citep{Jing00}.
 Consequently, the application of these methods to individual clusters may introduce some systematic errors, even more so in the case of merging clusters.
 The results of \cite{Lee23} indicate that the difference between the weak lensing and current mass can reach as much as $\sim 60$ per cent in such collisions between $10^{15}$\,M$_\odot$ halos.
 This mass overestimation from the weak lensing analysis is attributed to the contraction of the halo in the merger.
-Consequently, there is a possible WL mass bias from the A$56$ merger scenario.
+Consequently, there is a possible WL mass bias from the A56 merger scenario.
 In the following, we will discuss the effects of the WL mass bias in this hydrodynamic $N$-body simulation.